LogtalkDotOrg/logtalk3/tools/code_metrics/NOTES.md

 The purpose of this tool is to assess qualities of source code that may predict negative aspects such as complexity, error-proneness, and overall maintainability.
 It is meant to be extensible via the addition of metric objects into the `metrics` sub-directory.
-Currently, three metrics are
+Currently, four metrics are
-provided: "Number of Clauses", "Depth of Inheritance", and "Coupling Score".
+provided: "Number of Clauses", "Depth of Inheritance", "Coupling Score", and "Documentation".

-The method of scoring was strongly influenced by the metrics rating system in Microsoft Visual Studio and aims to eventually emulate the functionality of a maintainability index score.
+The coupling score method was strongly influenced by the metrics rating system in Microsoft Visual Studio and aims to eventually emulate the functionality of a maintainability index score.

 For usage examples, see the `SCRIPT.txt` file.